 - noncancerous growths

-- problems with the ureters (tubes) connecting your bladder to your kidneys
+- problems with the ureters (tubes connecting your bladder to your kidneys)

-Ask your doctor if you can continue any regular medications.
+Ask your doctor if you can continue taking any regular medications.
 Certain medications can cause excessive bleeding during the procedure.

-Regional anesthesia involves an injection in your back.
+Regional anesthesia: Regional anesthesia involves an injection in your back.
 This will numb you below the waist.
 You might feel a sting from the shot.

 At this point, you’ll be given anesthesia.
 If you get general anesthesia, this will be all that you are conscious of until you wake up.
-If you’re getting a local or regional anesthetic, you may be given a sedative to relax you.
+If you get a local or regional anesthetic, you may also be given a sedative to relax you.
 Your urethra will be numbed with an anesthetic spray or gel.
 You’ll still feel some sensations, but the gel makes the procedure less painful.
 The doctor will lubricate the scope with gel and carefully insert it into the urethra.
 This may burn slightly, and it may feel like urinating.

 If the procedure is investigatory, your doctor will use a flexible scope.
-Biopsies or other surgical procedures require a slightly thicker rigid scope.
+Biopsies or other surgical procedures require a slightly thicker, rigid scope.
 The bigger scope allows surgical instruments to pass through it.

-It’s normal to have a burning sensation while urinating for a few days after the procedure.
+It’s normal to have a burning sensation while urinating for two to three days after the procedure.
 You may need to urinate more frequently than usual.
 Don’t try to hold it, as the blood in your bladder could clot and create a blockage.

 Some people develop more serious complications, including:

-- Bleeding: A few people suffer from more serious bleeding.
+Bleeding: A few people suffer from more serious bleeding.
 Call your doctor if this happens.

-Call your doctor if you:
+You should also call your doctor if you:

-- develop a fever higher than 100 degrees F
+- develop a fever higher than 100.4ºF

 - have bright red blood or clots of tissue in your urine